 Right brain or left brain?
 Logic or emotions?
 Did you know you can actually consciously program the brain and develop it.
+There are even ways to help sharpen your brain as you grow older, such as these brain focus supplements if you are really struggling to develop your brain.
 Sure, you know that all your life’s experiences contribute to shaping your thoughts, feeling, emotions and personality.
 But did you stop to think, that in physiological terms, all that you do – from breathing to deep analytical thinking, everything is controlled by the brain.
 How then as parents, can we ignore this important aspect about our babies and children?
 Surely when we parent children and aim to give them the best of food, health, experiences, skills, we can also focus on the brain, right?
 Wow, one more thing added to the list.
 Hurray, or maybe not!

 The whole brain child

 I had heard of the word, Whole Brain and understood that it meant using a balance of right brain and left brain thinking.
 However I did not think that it could be extremely effective when applied to raising a child.
 Parenting is hard and raising a child can be really absurd sometimes.
 Children go through emotional upheavals and you see tantrums, emotional outbursts and how do we parents react?
 We attempt patience, but that runs out pretty soon.
 What if we knew how to deal with what was going on inside our children’s brains and accordingly provide the right mode of parenting.
 I would bet my bottom dollar on it.